-The US publisher USAopoly, or “The Op” for short, is bringing a Disney offshoot to Steve Jackson's Munchkin onto the market.
-Fans can then descend into the dungeons with Mouse House characters, fight known villains from the Disney universe and bag a lot of loot.
+The US publisher USAopoly, or "The Op" for short, is launching a Disney offshoot of Steve Jackson's Munchkin.
+Fans can then descend into the dungeons with Mouse House characters, fight well-known villains from the Disney universe and bag a lot of loot.
 Munchkin: Disney is due to appear in the fall of this year, not localized for the German market, but still available.
 USAopoly itself sells board games in German online shops.
 The price for the satirical mouse house crawler: around 22 euros.

 Munchkin: Disney will be released this fall

 After Munchkin: Ducktales USAopoly processes the license again and now combines 90 years of mouse-house magic in one box.
 Also Munchkin: Disney stays true to the line of the series.
 Players compete against each other in order to reach the tenth character level as quickly as possible.
 This is achieved by penetrating deeper and deeper into the dungeon with your hero, fighting more or less dangerous monsters - among other things with the support of fellow players or against their resistance - and grabbing a lot of loot.

 Each turn begins with the active player having to enter the door to the dungeon, i.e. drawing a card.
 If a monster appears, fight or flee is taken.
 In any case, these are the moments when opponents are called to intervene to help - of course to gain advantages for themselves - or to let go of a wave of harmful magic.
 For defeated monsters there is not only a hail of loot, but also level increases.